elves/elvish/website/learn/effective-elvish.md

 need to be waiting for their previous commands to finish before they can start doing real work.

-This is why commands like `each` and `splits` produce multiple values instead of one list.
+This is why commands like `each` and `str:split` produce multiple values instead of one list.
 When writing your functions, try to make them produce multiple values as well: they will cooperate better with builtin commands, and they can benefit from the efficiency of parallel computations.

 # Working with Multiple Values